Southern Hemisphere Skiing

 Unlike many European resorts, winter season in the southern hemisphere begins in early June and ends in October, though this varies considerably from resort to resort.
 There are ski resorts in Chile, Argentina, Australia and New Zealand, many of these being world-class operations that attract a mix of local skiers and international visitors.
 You can find information on more southern hemisphere skiing and snowboarding in our resort guides, however here are a few of the highlights.

-Australian resorts are relatively unknown amongst Brits, even though the skiing has a long history in the country.
+Australian resorts are relatively unknown among Brits, even though the skiing has a long history in the country.
 Resorts with the most developed infrastructure are found on either side of the New South Wales (NSW) and Victoria state boundary.
-There are on snow accommodation at most resorts, and weekends see numbers swell with visitors from Melbourne and Sydney.
+There is on snow accommodation at most resorts, and weekends see numbers swell with visitors from Melbourne and Sydney.

 Perisher, the largest ski resort in Australia, has extensive snowmaking facilities, as does Thredbo.
 Located in the province of Victoria, and at slightly lower elevations than the NSW resorts, Mount Buller, Falls Creek and Mount Hotham are the most popular areas.
 The high price of lift tickets and expenses, paired with a strong currency in recent years, has led to many Australians heading to New Zealand for their ski holiday.

 New Zealand, hosting a mix of ski resorts from small club operations to large commercial ventures, is a popular choice among British seasonnaires and those embarking on gap-years.
-Many resorts run instructor training programmes leading to internationally recognised qualifications, including BASI.
+Many resorts run instructor training programmes leading to internationally recognised qualifications, including BASI, and the ski towns of Wanaka and Queenstown have a fantastic atmosphere.